SEQUENCES OF BALAMUTHIA IN THE DNA DATABASES

 ENVIRONMENTAL ISOLATES

-Only a single rRNA sequences that clusters with known sequences from Balamuthia (from the nuclear 18S rRNA gene) has been deposited in the DNA databases from uncultured eukaryotes observed during environmental microbiome studies.
-This is much less than the proportion seen for Vermamoeba, Naegleria, Acanthamoeba or even Protacanthamoeba.
-This suggests strongly that Balamuthia is truly less frequent in the environment than those other groups of free-living amoebae.
+As mentioned, there are a series of sequences that cluster with the Balamuthia 18S rRNA sequence that have been deposited in the DNA databases from uncultured eukaryotes observed during environmental microbiome studies.
+However, the number of such environmental much less than the proportion seen for analyses of sequences from Vermamoeba, Naegleria, Acanthamoeba or even Protacanthamoeba.
+To us, this suggests strongly that Balamuthia is truly less frequent in the environment than those other groups of free-living amoebae.

 Leave a Reply